rupokghosh/OOP-Notes/Inheritance.md

 - Unlike an *interface*, the **abstract** modifier must be applied to each abstract method.
 - The child of an abstract class **must** override the abstract methods of the parent.
 - An abstract method can be defined as *final* or *static*.

+---
+### The Final Keyword
+- **Final Class:**
+    - A final class cannot be extended.
+- **Final Method:**
+    - A final method cannot be overridden by subclasses.
+- **Final Variable:**
+    - A final variable is a constant and cannot be reassigned.

+---
+### Visibility

+Visibility and Inheritance aren’t the best of friends.
+If private members are inherited, they can be referenced indirectly ( using super )by the child class using its parent’s methods.

+### A few Inheritance design techniques:
+1. llow each class to manage its own data and use super reference to invoke the parent’s constructor.
+2. Override methods such as toString and equals with proper definitions.
+3. Use abstract classes for general concepts that other classes might have in common.